pelensky/dotfiles/README.markdown

-# Home dotfiles
+# Dotfiles

-This contains all my home file configurations (in particular my vim setup) so that I can share it across computers.
+This contains all my dotfille configurations (in particular my vim setup) so that I can share it across computers.
 Before you go diving in, please be aware that there are a few pre-requisites:

 ### Essential Pre-installations: